Can't find what you're looking for? We're adding more products everyday. Contact your local Elliotts branch team for more information.

 How long do wood decks last?

-“Timber decking can last a lifetime if treated to Use Class 4 and maintained using appropriate products”, says Jeremy English, Timber Commercial Manager at Elliotts.
+“Timber decking can last a lifetime if treated to Use Class 4 and maintained using appropriate products”, says Bob Tee, Timber Commercial Manager at Elliotts.

 Use Class 4 timber (also known as UC4) is one of the highest treatment grades of timber and has a long service life against rot and decay.